Thursday, January 26, 2023

 Antifragile: ”A thing that is improved by variations, turmoil, stressors, mistakes, etc.” In this model, I use the word shocks as a common word for the aforementioned.

-Fragile, robust and antifragile
+Fragile, resilient and antifragile

 Noticing fragility and antifragility